EdwardJXLi/hugo-theme-hydra/README.md

 ### RSS

-The rss feed is not generated by default. you can enable it in your site config:
+The RSS feed is not generated by default.
+You can enable it in your site config:

 ```toml
 [params]
   rss = true
 ```

-The rss link will be `https://example.com/index.xml` assuming your `baseURL` is set to `https://example.com/`
+The RSS link will be `https://example.com/index.xml` assuming your `baseURL` is set to `https://example.com/`

 Please also check [Configure RSS](https://gohugo.io/templates/rss/#configure-rss)

 ### Mathjax

 Hydra supports mathjax.
-Just add `mathjax` option in your site config:
+Just add the `mathjax` option in your site config:
 ```toml
 [params]
   mathjax = true  # not required